lupyuen/lupyuen.github.io/src/lte.md

 _LTE Modem Status goes High to Low when the LTE Modem is ready.
 Any gotchas?_

-We might not be able to read the LTE Modem Status reliably, because of the 1.8 V signal output.
+We might not be able to read the LTE Modem Status reliably via GPIO Pin PH9.

+This will affect our NuttX Testing later.

 [(More about this)](https://lupyuen.github.io/articles/lte#status-indication)